“If Empire City continues to improve as rapidly in the future, it will certainly be the ‘Boss Town’ of the Southwest.”

 For several years, the two towns continued to vie for dominance with constant feuds between the residents, becoming so intense that doctors and undertakers began working nights and sleeping during the days.

-By the early 1880‘s population of Empire City was over 1,000 and there were more than 300 students being taught in the school.
+By the early 1880s, the population of Empire City was just over 1,000 and there were more than 300 students being taught in the school.

-By 1886, the city’s population had evidently dropped as its post office was closed in June.
-However, it reopened the next March.
+By 1886, the city’s population had evidently dropped as its post office was closed in June, but it reopened the next March.
 However, by the end of the 19th Century, the ore was depleted and the mining interests dwindled, along with the population.

 Finally, the dispute between Galena and Empire City entered the courts and after a long period of litigation, a truce was declared between the two cities, which, at last, began to work together in building one of the best mining camps in the world.